emberjs/guides/source/contributing/repositories.md

 # Libraries Used By Ember

-These libraries are part of the Ember.js source, but development of them takes place in a seperate repository.
+These libraries are part of the Ember.js source, but development of them takes place in a separate repository.

 ## `packages/ember-metal/lib/vendor/backburner.js`
 * **backburner.js** - Implements the Ember run loop.